-GlobalData, a leading data and analytics company, has revealed its league tables for top 10 financial advisers by value and volume in Middle East & Africa for 2020 in its report, Global and Middle East Africa M&A Review & Financial Adviser League tables 2020’.
+GlobalData, a leading data and analytics company, has revealed its league tables for top ten financial advisers by value and volume in Middle East and Africa for 2022.

 GlobalData’s league tables are based on the real-time tracking of thousands of company websites, advisory firm websites and other reliable sources available on the secondary domain.
 A dedicated team of analysts monitors all these sources to gather in-depth details for each deal, including adviser names.

 To ensure further robustness to the data, the company also seeks submissions from leading advisers, through adviser submission forms on GlobalData’s website.